TUDSSL/TUD_ENS_Logo/README.md

 ### History

 The logo was created by [Casper Dennis van Wezel](https://github.com/12casper3/).
-This repository is its cleaned and revised copy of its original repository.
+This repository is its cleaned and revised copy of his original logo repository.

 ### Copyright